Kakuriyo: Bed & Breakfast for Spirits

 Kakuriyo: Bed & Breakfast for Spirits (かくりよの宿飯, Kakuriyo no Yadomeshi) is a Japanese light novel series written by Midori Yūma and illustrated by Laruha.
-Fujimi Shobo have published twelve volumes from April 2015 to March 2022 under their Fujimi L Bunko imprint.
+Fujimi Shobo have published thirteen volumes from April 2015 to October 2025 under their Fujimi L Bunko imprint.
 A manga adaptation with art by Waco Ioka has been serialized in Enterbrain's josei manga magazine B's Log Comic since April 2016.
-It has been collected in eleven tankōbon volumes.
+It has been collected in twelve tankōbon volumes.
 An anime television series adaptation by Gonzo aired from April to September 2018.
-A second season by Gonzo and Makaria premiered in October 2025.
+A second season by Gonzo and Makaria aired from October to December 2025.

 Plot

 Aoi Tsubaki is a college student who has the ability to see Ayakashi, a trait she inherited from her deceased grandfather.
 One day, when Aoi walks past a torii shrine, she sees an Ayakashi sitting there who announces that it is hungry.
 However, after giving it food, Aoi is kidnapped by the Ayakashi, an Ogre called Odanna.
 He takes her to the Hidden Realm, a world where all the Ayakashi live.
 He tells Aoi that her grandfather owed him a debt, and as compensation, she must marry him.
 Aoi negotiates with the Ogre instead, asking to work at the ogre's inn, the Tenjin'ya.